ziptied/image-cropper-uploader/README.md

 />
 ```

 This pattern mirrors other design systems (Radix, shadcn/ui, BaseUI): we rely on the shared palette by default, but expose a small override surface so consumers (and automation/LLMs) can align the component with any design system without forking.
+`confirmButtonClassName` is appended to the default OK button classes, so you can keep the base layout but inject your own tone/variant. `confirmButtonStyle` is applied directly via inline styles for theming systems that prefer CSS variables.

 ### Styling Notes